letmaik/lensfunpy/README.rst

     sudo apt-get install liblensfun-dev

-Or install the latest developer version from the GIT repository:
+Or install the latest developer version from the Git repository:

 .. code-block:: sh